-Terrance J. Dolan has accepted a position to serve as our Senior Vice President, Sales beginning on January 18, 2010.
+Terrence J. Dolan began serving as our Senior Vice President, Sales on January 18, 2010.
 Prior to joining Generac, Mr. Dolan was Senior Vice President of Business Development and Marketing at Boart Longyear, Vice President of Sales and Marketing at Ingersoll Rand, and Director of Strategic Accounts at Case Corporation.
 Mr. Dolan holds a B.A. in Management and Communications from Concordia University.